mgechev/blog.mgechev.com/_drafts/typed-lambda-calculus-create-type-checker-transpiler-compiler.md

   num   # a natural number
 ```

-Where `num ∈ ℕ, num ≥ 0`.
+Where `num ∈ ℕ`.
 Note that there's no syntax construct for expressing negative numbers in our language.
 In order to be consistent the result of `pred 0` will return `0`.

 # Semantics